AncestryProGenealogists Scholarship Program (applications due by 30 November)—open to aspiring or practicing professional genealogists.

 - Institute of Genealogy and Historical Research (IGHR), Athens, GA

-Applicants are asked to submit the following via mail or email:
+Applicants are asked to submit the following via the online application:

 - Mailing Address